GutPuncher/Monty08-Wrench/README.md

 	end
 	nop
 ```
-Instrucions starting with a ```#``` indicate a preprocessor directive that gets parsed before the main parsing cylce and contain meta-information about the program itself.
+Instructions starting with a ```#``` indicate a preprocessor directive that gets parsed before the main parsing cycle and contain meta-information about the program itself.

 ---
 ### General conventions and formats